Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Introduction

 \subsection{Optimality Conditions}

 We assume the reader to be familiar with the concept of Pareto-optimality in the context of \ac{moo} (else see, for example,~\cite{miettinen_nonlinear_2013}).
-In this subsection we introduce necessary conditions for a point to be locally Pareto-optimal. \removeMB{ Amongst others, we motivate the use of a multi-objective analogous to the sequential optimality condition dubbed \emph{Approximate Projected Gradient Path} by~\cite{martinez_svaiter}.
-Most of these results are pretty intuitive adaptions from the single-objective case and their proofs do not contribute to the understanding of the algorithm, so that they have been moved to the appendix. } To state the criteria, we require the following assumption to hold, so that all functions are sufficiently smooth:
+In this subsection we introduce necessary conditions for a point to be locally Pareto-optimal.
+To state the criteria, we require the following assumption to hold, so that all functions are sufficiently smooth:

 \begin{assumption} The objective functions $\fL_{\ell},\, {\ell}=1,\ldots ,\fDim$, and the constraint functions $\gL_{\ell},\, 1, \ldots , \gDim$, and $\hL_{\ell},\,{\ell}=1,\ldots ,\hDim$, are twice continuously differentiable in an open domain containing $\feas$ and have Lipschitz continuous gradients on $\feas$. \end{assumption}